tesschin/tesschin.github.io/index.md

 ---
-title: One day at a time.
+title: The man who has no imagination has no wings. -Muhammad Ali
 layout: single
 permalink: /
 #date: 2016-03-23T11:48:41-04:00
-excerpt: "We will find a way.
-We always have."
+excerpt: "One day at a time."

 author_profile: true
 classes: wide